asxcandrew/ichiban/README.md

 * Built with ActiveRecord for easy database abstraction.

 # User Features
-* The usual imageboard features:
-  * BB Code
+* Markdown in posts
 * Reporting
 * Quoting
 * Tripcodes/Secure Tripcodes
 * Modern UI while retaining the feel of an imageboard.
 * Built in "4chan X"-esq enhancements:
   * Post hiding.